Q – How fast do particles of different sizes settle?

 We receive bottles from Botswana, sent to South Africa across an international border.
 DustWatch then filters the water, weights the samples, and writes the reports.
 When there is enough demand in an area, a site agent will be appointed.
 The site agent will be able to do the bucket changing and the filtering of the buckets leaving only the dried filters in Petri dishes to courier to DustWatch.
 A much cheaper solution.

 Q – How far do dust particles of different sizes travel?

 A – There are many factors that influence the distance traveled by particles.

 Our diagram showing how vegetation affects fall-out dust also gives a good indication of the different particle sizes and how the wind is able to blow them around.

 Q – How do you determine the dust concentration in the monthly reports?

 A – The open area of the buckets used to catch the dust is 0.0254 m2 and the time period is usually 14 days, depending on when the buckets are changed.

-The dust that collects in the water in the bucket over the 14 day period is filtered through 8 micron filter paper.
-The filter paper then weighed to determine the mass of dust collected in the bucket.
+The dust that collects in the water in the bucket over the 14-day period is filtered through 8-micron filter paper.
+The filter paper is then weighed to determine the mass of dust collected in the bucket.

 Click here to see an example of the tables being referred to.

-www.safetyhealthtraining.com is a site that sells induction training material.
+www.safetyhealthtraining.com is a site that sells induction training materials.